TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Omer and Asya.

-I tried my best to keep an equanimous mind, not to allow my judgment to seep in, not to interpret what was happening as a spectacle, but as a way of life I could not fully understand, to accept it for what it was, not to betray it.
-The moment my judging mind appears is the moment I am separated from the experience; I wanted to maintain an empty mind, free of expectation, free of difference between me and them.
+I tried my best to keep an equanimous mind, not to allow my judgment to seep in, not to interpret what was happening as a spectacle.
+Still, as a way of life, I could not fully understand, to accept it for what it was, not to betray it.
+The moment my judging mind appears, I am separated from the experience; I want to maintain an open mind, free of expectation, free of difference between me and them.

-Once all the goats were gathered, we went into the tent and Ibrahim lit a lantern.
-I played some music for them on my phone, Charles Mingus, but they didn’t like it.
+We entered the tent once all the goats were gathered, and Ibrahim lit a lantern.
+I played music for them on my phone, Charles Mingus, but they didn’t like it.
 They wanted Turkish music.
-I played them some of that as they lounged around, listening intently, absolutely still, as though movement would make the music stop.
+I played some of that as they lounged around, listening intently, absolutely still, as though movement would stop the music.
 The grandmother just sat there, staring straight ahead, her eyes black and glossy.

 Omer and grandmothers.